 Rachel Cadman has over 25 experience in the Art/Craft industry and she is passionate about it, in particular she loves printmaking and all that it encompasses.
 Rachel loves sharing the joy of being creative and takes pride in being able to inspire others to produce art and craft that they are proud of.

-Rebecca DeMendoca creates dynamic pastel paintings that capture movement and atmosphere.
-Rebecca teaches pastel courses in Britain and Italy and her book ‘Pastels for the Absolute Beginner’ will be published by Search Press in 2019.
+Rebecca DeMendonca creates dynamic pastel paintings that capture movement and atmosphere.
+Rebecca teaches pastel courses in Britain and Italy and her book ‘Pastels for the Absolute Beginner’ was published by Search Press in 2019.
 She is an associate member of the Society of Equestrian Artists, and was a finalist in the Artists and Illustrators ‘Artist of the Year Competition’ 2017, 2018, and 2019.
 She has exhibited at the prestigious Mall Galleries in London.

 Richard Box trained at Goldsmiths’ School of Art and went on to be ‘Senior Lecturer’ and finally ‘Head of Art’ at Avery Hill College of Education.
 In 1985 he resigned from the position in order to develop his own work.
 He has written seven books and made two DVDs about drawing, design, colour and embroidery.